dreger/audacious.blog/content/links/strava-heatmap-highlights-military-bases.md

 > No one is really at fault here, other than individual users who may have violated security procedures.
 What the heat map does illustrate, though, is that we’re living in a very different age than the one where we developed a lot of our ideas about deterrence and strategic stability.

-The amount of data we generate on a day-to-day basis

 [tim cushing]: https://www.techdirt.com/articles/20180129/09121039108/fitness-tracker-data-exposes-military-operations-shows-what-damage-that-can-be-done-with-just-metadata.shtml
 [tdb]: https://www.thedailybeast.com/strava-fitness-tracker-app-exposes-taiwans-missile-command-center